-All staff are required to comply with the Company's equality policies in respect of colleagues, learners, service users and other contacts such as parents.
-Unacceptable behaviour such as discrimination, bullying, harassment or intimidation will not be tolerated.
+All staff are required to comply with the Company's Equality Opportunities Policy in respect of colleagues, students, and other contacts such as parents.
+Unacceptable behaviour such as discrimination, bullying, harassment, or intimidation will not be tolerated.
 This includes physical and verbal abuse and use of inappropriate language or unprofessional behaviour with colleagues, service users and parents.

-All staff are required to respond to all internal surveys that are required by the company to meet its regulatory compliance commitments and due diligence for H&S and Equipment and Software audits.
+All staff are required to respond to all internal surveys that are required by the company to meet its regulatory compliance commitments and due diligence for H&S, Equipment and Software audits.